ubc-cpsc455-2024S/project-14_resting_shark/README.md

 # Group 14 - Mangoose

 We're developing an innovative web application designed for students and learners to enhance their understanding of various subjects.
-Users can upload images or PDFs to create interactive and personalized lessons featuring true/false, fill-in-the-blank, and multiple-choice questions.
-The platform includes user authentication, progress tracking, and gamified elements like streaks and levels to make learning engaging and effective.
+Users can upload PDFs to create interactive and personalized lessons featuring true/false, fill-in-the-blank, and multiple-choice questions.
+The platform includes user authentication, progress tracking, and gamified elements like streaks and levels to make learning engaging and effective, as well as sharing lessons with other users.

 ![Status](https://github.com/ubc-cpsc455-2024S/project-14_resting_shark/actions/workflows/main.yml/badge.svg)